 The search for Walter takes you deep into the center of the facility – right into the heart of the universe, where time seems to stand still.
 The dark secret lurks – well hidden – behind the curtain.
 In the end, it is horrible insights and the questions of responsibility that make you dive deeper and deeper into a strange, surreal yet familiar world.

 We, David Jungnickel from Berlin and Steve Chapman from Glasgow, first met each other back in 2014.
 Working in a big team, we soon decided to do our own passion project: INDUSTRIA.
 It started as a Silent-Hill-like, was an undefinded horror indie game for some time and became a fleshed our first-person shooter set in a steampunk world.
 As we both have a past in modding, especially in the Source Engine, a strong similarity to big names like Half-Life 2 and Portal naturaly developed itself over the years.
-Getting supported by our composer Lukas Zepf, as well as a character animator and several voice actors, INDUSTRIA is on a good way to be released throughout 2020.
+Getting supported by our composer Lukas Zepf, as well as a character animator and several voice actors, INDUSTRIA is on a good way to be released in Q1 2021.

 Kirkintilloch, Glasgow, UK